PLAINSOUND/plainsoundtype/README.md

 # Plainsound

 *Plainsound* is a sans‑serif type family of 36 fonts desgned with a quiet discipline for clarity and versatility.
-It offers six weights (Extra Light [200], Light [300], Regular [400], Medium [500], SemiBold [600] & Bold [700]) in three widths (Regular [100%], SemiCondensed [90%] & Condensed [80%], each with an italic counterpart at an 8° slant.
+It offers six weights (Extra Light [200], Light [300], Regular [400], Medium [500], SemiBold [600] & Bold [700]) in three widths (Regular [100%], SemiCondensed [90%] & Condensed [80%]), each with an italic counterpart at an 8° slant.
 Integrating many OpenType features as well as Helmholtz-Ellis Just Intonation (HEJI) accidentals, *Plainsound* is ideal for use in articles, instruction pages and musical scores focused on microtonal music.

+See the specimen at [https://plainsound.org/plainsoundtype/](https://plainsound.org/plainsoundtype/).

 ## Web Use